Presented at 2:15pm in Cotton Creek I on Thursday, November 15, 2018.#17269

 - Strategies for promoting faculty adoption/creation of accessible documents.

 Accessible Course Design, Alternate Format, Teaching about Accessibility in Curriculum, Uncategorized

-Korey Singleton has worked for over 10 years as the Assistive Technology Initiative (ATI) Manager for George Mason University (GMU).
-The ATI operates under GMU’s Compliance, Diversity, and Ethics Office and is tasked with guiding and implementing a university-wide strategy for addressing the electronic and information technology accessibility needs of students, staff, faculty, and visitors with disabilities.
-For over 20 years, he has advocated for technology accessibility and the use of assistive technology by individuals with disabilities at home, at work, and in the classroom.
+Korey Singleton earned his Master's in Assistive/Special Education Technology at George Mason University in 2006 and his Ph.D. in Education (concentration: Learning Technologies Design Research), with a focus on integrating UDL into the online course development process in 2017.
+He has worked for over 14 years as the Assistive Technology Initiative (ATI) Manager for George Mason University (GMU).
+The ATI operates under GMU’s Office for Diversity, Equity, and Inclusion and is tasked with guiding and implementing a university-wide strategy for addressing the information and communications technology accessibility needs of students, staff, faculty, and visitors with disabilities.
+For over 25 years, he has advocated for technology accessibility and the use of assistive technology by individuals with disabilities at home, at work, and in the classroom.

 Provided at a later date...